toukubo/new_os/Workflow/readme.md

 - make progresses / result report email / formatted document in english. and assign for translators ( INTERNAL DIRECTOR )
 - Internal Directors write english texts.
 - send the reports. ( SALES )

+*1
+They do the incoming documents digitalized and treatable.
+The text and well formatted digitalized texts are objects, are important objects that we can treat.

 日本語バージョン！